awsdocs/aws-control-tower-guide/doc_source/importing-existing.md

 **IAM user prerequisites for registering an OU**

-Your AWS Identity and Access Management \(IAM\) user must be included on the Account Factory portfolio when you perform the **Register OU** operation, even if you already have `Admin` permissions\.
+Your AWS Identity and Access Management \(IAM\) identity \(user or role\) must be included on the appropriate Account Factory portfolio when you perform the **Register OU** operation, even if you already have `Admin` permissions\.
 Otherwise, the creation of the provisioned products will fail during registration\.
+Failure occurs because AWS Control Tower relies upon the credentials of the IAM identity when registering an OU\.

+The relevant portfolio is one created by AWS Control Tower, called **AWS Control Tower Account Factory Portfolio**\.
+Navigate to it by choosing **Service Catalog > Account Factory > AWS Control Tower Account Factory Portfolio**\.
+Then select the tab called **Groups, roles, and users** to view your IAM identity\.
+For more information on how to grant access, see [the documentation for AWS Service Catalog\.](https://docs.aws.amazon.com/servicecatalog/latest/adminguide/catalogs_portfolios_users.html)

 ## Register an existing OU<a name="how-to-register-existing-ou"></a>